-Learn the secrets of how to grill an excellent burger and be a grill master.
-It is oh so easy if you know the secrets.
+Learn the secrets of grilling a really good hamburger on a gas grill (or a charcoal grill).
+It is oh so easy if you know a few secrets.
 Great burgers can be yours.

 If you’re an accomplished griller, just move on.
 This is a tutorial for newbies and those who just can’t seem to get it right.
 This is not the gourmet burger.
 I’m not grounding meat.
-I’m not stuffing the burger, and I am not mixing things in.
+I’m not stuffing the burger, and I am not mixing in various things.
 We are going to learn to grill store-bought ground beef and make a darn nice meal easily in a way you don’t have to keep looking back at a recipe.
 How is that for a goal?

 Funny story (skip this paragraph if you just want to get on with it).
 In Lee Iacocca’s autobiography, there is a section that talks about the Ford Motor Company executive dining room having the best burgers ever.
 When the chef was asked about his technique, he demonstrated the method starting with a whole beef tenderloin going into the meat grinder.
 Great starts will give great results.
 I don’t start that way, and I assume you won’t either.